rust-cli/book/src/in-depth/human-communication.md

 provides the same amount, or even less information than a non-logging application.

+Because of this,
-Because of this it's important to define the severity of events and messages that are related to it;
+it's important to define the severity of events and messages that are related to it;
 then use consistent log levels for them.
 This way users can select the amount of logging themselves